Employee Attrition Rate Prediction Using ZenML and Streamlit

 Key-takeaways

-• The Continuous deployment pipeline makes sure, only the best models are deployed, helps in predicting with high accuracy.
+• The Continuous deployment pipeline makes sure, only the best models are deployed, which helps in predicting with high accuracy.

 • Caching helps us in saving the resources and logging helps us track the pipeline, helps us in debugging and error tracking.